metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ### Work Items

-1. Implement CRD for `HardwareValidator`.
+1. Implement CRD for `HardwareClassificationController`.
-2. Create the Schema struct for ExpectedHardwareConfiguration inside HardwareValidatorSpec, in file pkg/api/metal3/v1beta1/hardwarevalidator_types.go
+2. Create the Schema struct for ExpectedHardwareConfiguration inside HardwareClassificationControllerSpec, in file pkg/api/metal3/v1alpha1/hardwareClassificationController_types.go
-3. Implement a controller for HardwareValidator.
+3. Implement a controller for HardwareClassificationController.
 4. Add watch on hardware setting changes.
-5. Create a validateAndCompare function to validate inspected hosts against the expected hardware configuration.
+5. Create a validateAndCompare function to validate inspected hosts against the multiple expected hardware configuration profiles.
 6. Matched host status will be added in the list after validation.
-7. Add multiple labels to the returned list of hosts from validator function.
+7. Add label containing matched profile to the hosts from validator function.
 8. Write unit tests for above implementation.

 ### Dependencies